-- (a) Applications for membership and/or clinical privileges at the Hospital will be in writing and will be on forms approved by the Board, upon recommendation by the MEC. - (b) Providers will be provided information that (i) outlines the threshold eligibility criteria for clinical privileges or appointment outlined earlier in this Manual, (ii) outlines the applicable criteria for the clinical privileges being sought, and (iii) encloses the application form. - (c) Any provider who is ineligible for membership and/or clinical privileges or who is seeking clinical privileges not recognized or is in a discipline of providers that has not been approved by the Board to practice at the Hospital will not receive an application.
-A determination of ineligibility does not entitle the provider to the procedural rights provided for in this Manual. - (d) Applications may be provided to residents or fellows who are in the final nine months of their training.
+- (a) Applications for membership and/or clinical privileges at the Hospital will be in writing and will be on forms approved by the Board, upon recommendation by the MEC and Credentials Committee. - (b) Applicants will be sent a letter that - (1) outlines the threshold eligibility criteria for clinical privileges or appointment outlined earlier in this Manual, - (2) outlines the applicable criteria for the clinical privileges being sought, and - (3) encloses the application form. - (c) Any applicant who is ineligible for membership and/or clinical privileges, who is seeking clinical privileges not recognized, or who is in a discipline of providers that has not been approved by the Board to practice at the Hospital will not receive an application.
+A determination of ineligibility does not entitle the provider to the procedural rights provided for in these Bylaws. - (d) Applications may be provided to residents or fellows who are in the final nine months of their training.
 Final action will not be taken until all applicable threshold eligibility criteria are satisfied.